-Statutes are written laws passed by the state legislature and set out the basic goals of the legislature and the procedures the legislature requires to be followed to accomplish these goals.
+Statutes are written laws passed by the state legislature.
+Statutes set out the basic goals of the legislature and the procedures the legislature requires state agencies to follow to accomplish these goals.
 Although statutes often provide fairly specific directions or prohibitions, many of the details of regulating an area of business or an aspect of the environment are too technical and minute for the legislature to address.

 What are administrative rules?

 The state legislature will generally rely on administrative agencies to carry out the specific goals of the legislature.
 To do so, the legislature empowers administrative agencies to adopt rules (which have the force of law) within the narrow bounds of their directive from the legislature.

 For example, if the legislature decides that there is a state interest in regulating the use of certain pesticides, it may pass a statute that broadly outlines pesticide uses or prohibitions, then leave it to an agency (in this instance, the Florida Department of Agriculture and Consumer Services) to make rules about when, by whom, and in what quantities the pesticide must be applied.
 In most instances, agencies also have the power to enforce their rules through both criminal and civil penalties as well as through permitting/licensing regulations.